A Localization Method of High Energy Transients for All-Sky Gamma-Ray Monitor: Abstract

 \section{Abstract}

-Reliable localization of high-energy transients, such as Gamma-ray Bursts (GRBs) and Soft Gamma-ray Repeaters (SGRs), is the prerequisite for characterizing the burst properties (e.g. spectrum) and implementing the follow-up observations in the multi-wavelength and multi-messenger.
-Localization based on the relative counts of different detectors has been widely used for all-sky gamma-ray monitors, such as {\it CGRO}/BATSE, {\it Fermi}/GBM, POLAR, and GECAM.
-There are two major statistical frameworks for counts distribution localization methods: $\chi^{2}$ and Bayesian.
-Here, we studied and compared several localization methods based on these two statistical frameworks, by directly checking the localization probability map and credible region with comprehensive simulations.
-We find that the Bayesian method is generally more applicable for various bursts than $\chi^{2}$ method.
-We also proposed a location-spectrum iteration approach based on the Bayesian inference, which could not only take advantage of straightforward calculation but also alleviate the problems caused by the spectral difference between the burst and location templates.
+{ Fast and reliable localization of high-energy transients is crucial for characterizing the burst properties and guiding the follow-up observations.
+Localization based on the relative counts of different detectors has been widely used for all-sky gamma-ray monitors.
+There are two major methods for this counts distribution localization: $\chi^{2}$ minimization method and the Bayesian method.
+Here we propose a modified Bayesian method that could take advantage of both the accuracy of the Bayesian method and the simplicity of the $\chi^{2}$ method.
+With comprehensive simulations, we find that our Bayesian method with Poisson likelihood is generally more applicable for various bursts than $\chi^{2}$ method, especially for weak bursts.
+We further proposed a location-spectrum iteration approach based on the Bayesian inference, which could alleviate the problems caused by the spectral difference between the burst and location templates.
+Our method is very suitable for scenarios with limited computation resources or time-sensitive applications, such as in-flight localization software, and low-latency localization for rapid follow-up observations. } \authorrunning{Zhao et al.} \titlerunning{High Energy Transients Localization}